faridsaud/udacity-flashcards-project/README.md

 ## Additional Information

 * The "start quiz" button is only available when there is at least 1 Card in the deck.
-* The fields title when creating a Deck is required.
+* The field title when creating a Deck is required.
 There is a validation.
 * The fields question and answer when creating a Card are required.
 There is a validation.